Professor of History and Theory of Architecture and Urbanism / Head of Urban Studies

 Assistant Professor of Art History

-Prita Meier (PhD, Harvard University) is assistant professor of African art and architectural history at the University of Illinois at Urbana-Champaign.
+Prita Meier (PhD, Harvard University) is assistant professor of African art and architectural history at New York University.
 Her research focuses African port cities and histories of transcontinental exchange and conflict.
 She is the author of Swahili Port Cities: The Architecture of Elsewhere (Indiana University Press, 2016) and has publications in Art History, African Arts, Nka: Journal of Contemporary African Art, Artforum, and Arab Studies Journal, as well as contributions in several exhibition catalogs and edited books.
 Currently she is working on a new book about the social and aesthetic history of photography in Zanzibar and Mombasa and is co-organizing an exhibition and edited volume titled World on the Horizon: Swahili Arts Across the Indian Ocean (which received a 2016-17 NEH Humanities Projects grant).
 She has also held fellowships at the Clark Art Institute (2014-2015), Cornell University’s Society for the Humanities (2009-2010), Johns Hopkins University (2007-2009), and The Center for Advanced Study in the Visual Arts at the National Gallery of Art (2017-18).

 Remo Reginold is a semiotician and affiliated with the Centre of South Asian Studies, University of Cambridge.
 His research focuses on the articulation of geopolitics of knowledge and its implications in semiotics, aesthetics and economics.
 The study of urban and architectural theory with special emphasis on South Asia is another key topic of his research.
 Currently he is working on a manuscript theorising the shift from phenomenological perspectives to performative realities.
 In addition, he is preparing a research project examining Jaffna’s (Sri Lanka) architectural and urban landscape through the lens of human dwelling.
 It is an analysis of South Asian built and lived designs probing the condition possibilities of urban modernity.